EdAlegrid/array-gpio/README.md

 let led = r.out(33);

 // Pressing the switch sw button, the led will turn on
-// Releasing the switch sw button, the led will turn off sw.watch((state) => {
+// Releasing the switch sw button, the led will immediately turn off sw.watch((state) => {
   if(state){
     led.on();